TNO/knowledge-engine-SPARQL-endpoint/README.md

 IMPORTANT!!!

-In the current version, only SPARQL SELECT queries are accepted with a WHERE clause that can contain a combination of Basic Graph Pattern, Filter and Optional constructs.
+In the current version, only SPARQL SELECT queries are accepted with a WHERE clause that can contain a combination of a Basic Graph Pattern and FILTER, OPTIONAL and/or BIND constructs.
 In addition, in the SELECT clause the SPARQL aggregate functions COUNT, SUM, MIN, MAX, AVG, GROUP_CONCAT, and SAMPLE are allowed also in combination with a GROUP BY clause.
 Other constructs will be handled in future versions of the endpoint.

 ## Configuration